conoro/hugo.conoroneill.com/content/post/lockdown_vegan_brown_bread_2020.md

 Cut a deep line along the long dimension in the middle of the mix with a knife.

-Pop it into the oven for anything from 40 mins to 55 mins.
+Pop it into the oven for between 40 mins and 55 mins.
 I'm finding 50 mins is currently optimal in our oven.
-Check at 40 to ensure it's not burning and to see the brownness.
+Check at 40 to ensure it's not burning and to check the brownness.
 I use a K-type thermocouple to try and get a relatively accurate temperature in the oven but it varies hugely.

-Maybe turn once during the cooking time if you have an inconsistent oven like ours.
+Maybe rotate once during the cooking time if you have an inconsistent oven like ours.

 Pop out of the tin onto a cooling rack for 30 mins or so.